 I had time to travel the world, because it was part of my job (and still is).

-But I didn’t have time to enjoy those beautiful places I visited.
+But I didn’t have time to enjoy the beautiful places I visited.

 Things needed to change.